Hog Futures Bounce on Thursday

 StatsCan reported July hog inventory at 13.775m head.
 That was down 0.97% from July ’22 and down from 13.92m head in Jan.
 The Canadian sow herd was 1.227m head, their lowest reported count since July ’19.

-The FAS data had 33k MT of pork sold for export during the week that ended 8/17.
-That was a 16 week high led by sales to Mexico.
-The week’s shipment was reported at 25.2k MT, again with Mexico as the top destination.
-Total pork commitments were marked at 1.238 MMT, or 12% ahead of last year’s pace.
+Weekly US pork export sales were 33k MT during the week that ended 8/17.
+That was a 16 week high.
+Total pork commitments have reached 1.238 MMT, or 12% ahead of last year’s pace.

 Pork cutout futures closed up by $0.50 to $1.35, also led by the October contract.
 USDA’s National Pork Carcass Cutout Value was up $4.13 on Thursday afternoon to $104.92.
 USDA estimates the week’s FI hog slaughter at 1.882m head, compared to 1.884m last week and 1.926m head during the same week last year.